Czx-ustc/Czx-ustc.github.io/_pages/about.md

   I spent my M.Eng. studies at the Advanced Technology Research Institute, USTC.
   Huazhong University of Science and Technology conferred upon me a B.Eng. degree in 2020 from the School of Electrical and Electronic Engineering.
   My research interests include
-  computer vision, multimodal learning and 3D vision🐼.
+  computer vision, multimodal learning and 3D vision.
 </p>